 Learning to break out of old patterns (which clearly aren’t working) is part of adapting to your new independent life.
 Learn to distinguish when you are just irritated or annoyed from when you are furious.
 Try to think before you enter into another cycle of endless arguing.
 Ask yourself whether you are making a mountain out of a molehill, or if this is an important argument.
 Are you considering your spouse’s point of view?

 Think about all the indirect ways you express anger that leads to arguments; you may get aggressive and try to hurt your spouse’s feelings with words; you may get quiet and let your spouse know you are very unhappy.
 Being silent is an attempt to grab and control all the power.

 Try to avoid speaking only when you are bringing up something you are unhappy about.
-You know when your buttons are being pushed.
 Instead of reacting, take a deep breath and tell yourself, “S/he is not shouting at me; the anger expressed is fear of not being heard or understood; what am I not hearing or understanding?”

 Before you engage in an unproductive discussion with your spouse, know what you want to say and what you want to get out of a conversation. prepare yourself ahead of time.
 Don’t just blow off steam.
 Keep your discussions and arguments private; try to keep the children and others around you from becoming uncomfortably aware of your problems.
 You do not need affirmation that you are right, nor do you need others to see what a jerk your spouse is being.